RSMAS-CompBioTeam/RNAseq/README.md

 bash
 ```

-Then we can run the following script to extract the interesting genes' protein sequences
+Then we can run the following script to extract the interesting genes' protein sequences.
+Use a text editor to save the following in a file called get_DEgene_proteins.sh
 ```bash
 #!/bin/bash
 #USAGE: bash get_DEgene_proteins.sh DEgenes.txt proteins.faa output.faa